AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 first - the node now appears as unassigned on the left hand side - and can now assign it to a different line.

-When patching Art-Net and Streaming ACN nodes you can patch a number of universes in one go: select the first node you want to assign (i.e. sACN: Universe 1) on the left hand side enter values for \[Universe\] and \[Quantity\] with the softkeys, and then click on the line from which on you want to assign this.
+When patching Art-Net and sACN nodes you can patch a number of universes in one go: select the first node you want to assign (i.e. sACN: Universe 1) on the left hand side enter values for \[Universe\] and \[Quantity\] with the softkeys, and then click on the line from which on you want to assign this.
 Titan will then patch